lucasnathaniel/K4L1_me/_posts/2021-06-21-web-chall-coin-exchange-wectf2021.md

 ## Solution

-This site use Websocket instead http requests and isn't protected to CSRF, so basically we need send to admin a malicious website with CSWSH(Cross-site websocket hijacking) to transfer eth to your account.
+This site uses Websocket instead http requests and isn't protected to CSRF, so basically we need to send to admin a malicious website with CSWSH (Cross-site websocket hijacking) to transfer eth to our account.

-Intercepting with BurpSuite and seeing on `WebSockets history` we can read the traffic:
+By intercepting with BurpSuite and seeing on `WebSockets history`, we can read the traffic:

 ![](https://i.imgur.com/GwnLdLz.png)

-Checking the source, we can see how the connection is created:
+By Checking the source, we can see how the connection is created:

 ```js